mikbuch/flask-port-listener/README.md

 A simple tool for testing requests and ports locally, as well as on a remote server.

-## Running on a remote server
+## Running the application

-There are two cases of running _flask port listener_ covered here:
+There are three cases of running _flask port listener_ covered here:
- 1. Using docker-compose (via `Dockerfile`)
+ 1. Using docker-compose (via `Dockerfile`) `[server]`
- 2. Running it directly with `bash` command line on a given server (directly on the server's system)
+ 2. With virtual environment, using `pipenv` and command line interface `[server]`
+ 3. With virtual environment, using `PyCharm`'s `venv` and/or command line interface `[locally]`

+In brackets `[]` there are suggested ways of running the application for a given case.
+Of course, you can, e.g., run the application on a server with `venv` or run it locally with `docker-compose` but here I present the optimal way of running (and/or developing) the application -- I don't cover all possible options.

 ### Running with docker-compose